 What is Junior Leadership Club?

-A group of older 4-H youth who participates in community service projects in Fairfield County.
-Junior Leaders also are responsible for planning the 4-H theme for the year.
-Many Junior Leaders promote 4-H in the schools in Fairfield County by giving demonstrations and putting up posters in their school.
-They also help run the Fairfield County Fair in October.
-They also help out at the Summerfest, judging at the fair and in the summer, and the advisor's banquet.
+A group of older 4-H youth (age 13 & older) who participates in community service projects in Fairfield County.
+Junior Leaders are responsible for planning the 4-H theme for the year and have the opportunity to promote 4-H in the schools in Fairfield County by giving demonstrations and putting up posters.
+They also help at Summer Judging, Summerfest and the Fairfield County Fair in addition to planning the Advisor's Banquet.

 When do they meet?